Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 message in the |bw| (or |mw-gen2| that uses WalletConnect) and how to send the signature to a backend.
 You will then instruct the backend to submit the transaction on behalf of the user on-chain.

+In the :ref:`Smart Contract Upgrade <intro-smart-contract-upgrade>` tutorial you will deploy a smart contract and upgrade its logic.
+During the upgrade you will call a migration function to .

 Once you are familiar with smart contracts, it is a good idea to read the :ref:`Smart contracts best practices<sc-best-practices>`.

 .. toctree::